Project Preparation Action Group

 To further enable cities to connect with support from PPFs, the Alliance launched the Green City Finance Directory, an interactive catalogue of PPFs that support city-led infrastructure projects.
 The Directory helps sub-national governments and stakeholders identify PPFs that can support them in developing green and resilient infrastructure.

-Research Links on Project Preparation from The Alliance
+Project Preparation Publications from The Alliance

 Membership in the Project Preparation Action Group is open to all members of the Cities Climate Finance Leadership Alliance.